Yzzpuri13/Yzzpuri13/README.md

 # 💫 About Me:
 Hi there!
 I'm **Yeshu Puri**, a Computer Science graduate from Aston University (UK) with a passion for building **automated solutions** that simplify real-world problems.
+I hold a U.S. Green Card and am actively exploring opportunities in software engineering and tech consulting roles.

 While studying, I explored programming through hands-on projects in **Python**, **Java**, and **C++**.
 My final-year project tackled misinformation with a secure, user-authenticated web platform.
 Since then, I’ve been diving deeper into **automation** using **UiPath** and scripting workflows to streamline business processes.